dkelsey/dkelsey.github.io/content/posts/i-think-its-like-this.md

 * No list of key contacts, stakeholders, clients.
 * No pointers to sources of documentation.
 * No description of where the service ran, nor how to successfully stop or start the service.
-* No list of test cases or test data that can be used to assess the successfull operation of these service.
+* No list of test cases or test data that can be used to assess the successful operation of these service.
 * No description required skills or privileges necessary to manage or exercise the service.

-I would say it was even worse than this as, there were a number of undocumented, unfinished, "creative solutions" pepperred throughout the infrastructure, taking advantage of, at the time, bleeding edge technology.
+I would say it was even worse than this as, there were a number of undocumented, unfinished, "creative solutions" peppered throughout the infrastructure, taking advantage of, at the time, bleeding edge technology.
 All untouched by anyone for a few years; Unknown by anyone.

 ## I realized a few things
 1. No one was left who was around when these things were built and deployed.